What is Off the Job Training?

 • Learning that takes place during normal paid working hours

-However, apprentices cannot progress to their End Point Assessment (EPA) unless a full log of OTJT hours is in place.
+Apprentices are not allowed to progress to their EPA unless a full log of OTJT hours is in place.

 • Face-to-face or online teaching and learning sessions with a trainer (during working hours)